Writing the Design Brief

 See also: A Typical Design Process

 Furthermore, you share responsibility of a project with the client by encouraging them to participate in the design process.
 As such, they are less likely to immediately push the blame to you if any issues arise.
-Sometimes a client will make demands that go against your design principles or are totally irrelevant to the project; having a design brief allows both parties to lay things out beforehand and gives you the chance to decide whether you are the right fit for the job.
+Sometimes a client will make demands that go against your design principles or are totally irrelevant to the project — having a design brief allows both parties to lay things out beforehand, giving you the chance to decide whether you are the right fit for the job.

-In addition, a project usually involves a few stakeholders, and it isn’t uncommon for new people to get involved in the middle of the design process.
-Because they have no knowledge of the information exchanged previously, they might suggest things that hinder your progress.
-In such cases, you can refer them back to the design brief and bring them up to date easily.
+In addition, a project can involve a few stakeholders, and it isn’t uncommon for new people to get involved during the design process.
+Because they have no knowledge of the information exchanged previously, they might unintentionally suggest or demand things that are completely outside of what has been discussed.
+In such cases, you can refer them back to the design brief so they at least have a basic understanding of the project and the scope that has been agreed upon.

-If you are starting out, take the time to create a design brief template that can be used for different projects; it will save you time in the long run.
+Consider creating a few design brief templates that can be used for different projects — it will save you time in the long run.

 WHAT’S IN A DESIGN BRIEF?